dagsdags212/bioflow/docs/workflows/mapping.md

 Assess the quality of the alignment file using `qualimap`.

-Similar to `stats`, this command checks the `output` directory for alignment files.
+Similar to `stats`, this command checks the current working directory for alignment files.
 For each BAM file, a summary report is generated in HTML format.

 ```{note}
 BAM files must be sorted prior to evaluation.